AFLplusplus/AFLplusplus/docs/env_variables.md

     the target.
 This must be equal or larger than the size the target was compiled with.

+  - Setting AFL_DISABLE_TRIM tells afl-fuzz to no trim test cases.
+This is usually a bad idea!

   - Setting AFL_NO_AFFINITY disables attempts to bind to a specific CPU core on Linux systems.
 This slows things down, but lets you run more instances of afl-fuzz than would be prudent (if you really want to).